slemire/slemire.github.io/_posts/2019-10-05-htb-writeup-ghoul.md

 < ssh root@172.18.0.1 -p 2222 -t ./log.sh
 ```

-If I had root access on the container I could get access to the ssh agent socket and hijack the private but I don't have root yet.
+If I had root access on the container I could get access to the ssh agent socket and hijack the private key but I don't have root yet.

 Next I scanned the subnet on that other network interface to see if I could find any other hosts there: